kshitiz305/SalesRecordManager/readme.md

 "2":"A",
 "3":"B",
 "4":"C"
-} }
+} }`

 Merge multiple CSV files in a unique dataset making it into 5 million rows using python.

-Problem: You have been given a folder that contains 5 CSV files having 1 million sales records each.
+**Problem**: You have been given a folder that contains 5 CSV files having 1 million sales records each.
 Using pandas and python merge all the csv files in the given folder into one CSV file having 5 million records.
 You may choose to reset the index.
 (You may write the code assuming you have a folder named sales_records in your project directory which would contain the 5 csv files)